-Blandin and Herrington (2022) develop a structural model comprising both early investments in children and college attendance, and they use this model to account for recent trends in college attendance and completion in the United States.
+Blandin and Herrington (2021) develop a structural model comprising both early investments in children and college attendance, and they use this model to account for recent trends in college attendance and completion in the United States.
 They document that college attendance has risen over time for children from richer and poorer families alike.
 However, consistent with the evidence discussed above, a gap in completing college conditional on attending has emerged.
-From 1995 to 2015, the probability of completing college conditional on attending rose by more than 10 percentage points among children with at least one college-educated parent raised in a two-parent home, but actually decreased for children raised by a single noncollege-educated parent.
+From 1995 to 2015 the probability of completing college conditional on attending rose by more than 10 percentage points among children with at least one college-educated parent raised in a two-parent home, but actually decreased for children raised by a single non-college-educated parent.
 As in the model developed in Section 3, parental investments respond to aggregate conditions, and in particular to the return to college education.
-Differences in precollege investments turn out to play a key role in generating socioeconomic differences in college completion.
+Differences in pre-college investments turn out to play a key role in generating socio-economic differences in college completion.
 As the return to college increases over time, richer families raise their investments in their children's skill more than poorer parents do, which results in a widening disparity in college completion rates.
 For these reasons, and in line with the work of Herrington (2015), Lee and Seshadri (2019), and Daruich (2020) discussed above, policies that support earlier parental investments in children's skills turn out to be more effective than later interventions such as tuition subsidies.

-Beyond college attendance and completion, there is also considerable heterogeneity in outcomes conditional on completing college, relating to issues such as choice of college major and postcollege career and occupation choices.
-Altonji et al. (2012) consider these dimensions in a model that captures parental investments at the high school level, college education, and later labor market outcomes.
-Given that passing rates and average grades vary across majors, precollege investments once again play an important role.
+Beyond college attendance and completion, there is also considerable heterogeneity in outcomes conditional on completing college, relating to issues such as choice of college major and post-college career and occupation choices.
+Altonji, Blom, and Meghir (2012) consider these dimensions in a model that captures parental investments at the high school level, college education, and later labor market outcomes.
+Given that passing rates and average grades vary across majors, pre-college investments once again play an important role.
 In particular, less well-prepared students may choose "safer" majors, even if they ultimately yield a lower financial return.

-5 Educational inequality across multiple generations
+5 Educational Inequality across Multiple Generations